vickss07/TransVocal/README.md

 ## Usage

-- **Text to Speech**: Enter text, select options, and click "Speak".
+- **Text to Speech**: Enter text, select options, and click "Speak" also you can download mp3 file.
 - **Speech to Text**: Click "Listen", speak into the microphone, and view recognized text.

 ## Installation